-This publication is intended for administrators tasked with deploying an Imperva SecureSphere Web Application Firewall (WAF) configured as a Kernel Reverse Proxy (KRP) in an Amazon Web Services (AWS) environment.
+This publication is intended for administrators tasked with deploying an Imperva SecureSphere in an Amazon Web Services (AWS) environment.
 It assumes the reader has a working knowledge of AWS and details the configuration steps required to achieve a successful deployment.